Small businesses and startups have to compete in an increasingly noisy world, often against large, dominant companies.

 Encourage your logo designer to play with typography to find the right fit for your brand.

 The internet has changed the way that we interact with the world.
-It’s vital that businesses design their visual brand with this medium in mind.
-And it’s important that your graphic design understand this.
+Businesses must design their visual brand with this medium in mind.
+And your graphic designer must understand this.